Do you ever feel that knot in your stomach when something at work just doesn’t sit right?

 6. Set the Tone at the Meeting

 Start with a neutral statement: “I appreciate you taking the time.
-Also, i wanted to share a concern I’ve observed…” Then lay out the facts, the impact, and your suggestions.
-Invite the other person’s perspective—dialogue beats monologue every time And it works..
+On top of that, i wanted to share a concern I’ve observed…” Then lay out the facts, the impact, and your suggestions.
+Invite the other person’s perspective—dialogue beats monologue every time It's one of those things that adds up..

 7. Follow Up in Writing